Getting Started with Chimera Chat¶

 /blogdominates the site while/productsis comparatively small.

-Chimera Chat summarizes the main themes it found across a sample of blog posts.
+Chimera Chat uses semantic search to summarize the main themes across a sample of blog posts.

 Each question takes seconds.
-The same exploration in the Web UI would involve navigating to charts, configuring fields, and opening individual pages — Chimera Chat lets you stay in a single conversation flow.
+The same work in the Web UI would involve navigating to different pages, configuring options, and switching between tools — Chimera Chat lets you stay in a single conversation flow.

 Tips for Better Results¶